A Message from Spirit of Remembrance:

-*** Thanks to the 25 thousand plus people that have read and reacted so strongly to our Facebook campaign to reverse the shameful change of the Villers-Bretonneux Dawn Service to a 10am 'Morning Tea' Service.. we have now had the Prime Minister overide this DVA travesty ..and it's back where it belongs.. a Dawn Service at Villers-Bretonnex !
+Thanks to the 25 thousand plus people that have read and reacted so strongly to our Facebook campaign to help reverse the change of the 2019 Villers-Bretonneux Dawn Service to a 10am 'Morning Tea' Service .. we have now had the Prime Minister overide this DVA travesty ..and it's back where it belongs.. a Dawn Service at Villers-Bretonnex.

-*** Follow our Facebook Comments page on this decision: ***
+Thank you all.
+Follow our Facebook Page on this decision:

 Whilst the Dawn Service at Gallipoli is famous the world over with both Australians and New Zealanders as the most revered of the overseas Anzac Day ceremonies, the ceremony at Villers-Bretonneux, first initiated in 1998 (situated on the Australian sector of the WW1 Western Front in Northern France) has rapidly gained ground to become "the" ceremony to attend now if you are looking to combine Anzac Day with your overseas trip to Europe or the UK.

-For 2019 we are again operating our very popular special 1 Day/Night tour from Paris to Villers-Bretonneux in France for the world famous Australian Anzac Day service at Villers-Bretonneux.
+For 2020 we are again operating our very popular PREMIUM 1 Day/Night tour from Paris to Villers-Bretonneux in France for this world famous Australian Anzac Day service at Villers-Bretonneux.
 We would be delighted if you could join us for this very special event.

 About the 2nd Battle of Villers-Bretonneux: A small village about 20 kilometres from Amiens, Villers-Bretonneux was strategically very important as an observation point for an attack on Amiens.
 It is famous as the area where the Germans nearly broke through the Allied defences during the German spring offensive of 1918.
 The German High Command worked out that if they captured Amiens, then pushed quickly to the coast they would split the Allied Forces in two and win the war - or at least sue for peace on their terms.
-Their first major offensive to take Amiens had actually reached the Villers-Bretonneux area, before being stopped in the first battle of Villers-Bretonneux in early April.
+Their first major offensive to take Amiens had actually reached the Villers-Bretonneux area, before being stopped in the first battle of Villers-Bretonneux in early April by the Australians - also at great cost.

 Brigadier General Grogan VC,who saw the 2nd attack on Villers-Bretonneux on 24/25th April, described the successful counter attack by night at short notice across unknown and difficult ground as "perhaps the greatest individual feat of the war".
 The Allied Supreme Commander, Marshal Foch, also referred to the "altogether astonishing valiance" (valour) of the Australians with this successful attack.